r3cubed/r3cubed.github.io/README.md

 ## 2021 Winter RM Camp
 ### Research Topics:
 1. Who is the best doctor?
-2. Lake conundrum and the puppet masters
+2. Lake conundrum and who should be blamed?
+3. Who is the puppet master?

 ***